 You don’t need to wait for any activity reports to get generated.
 ActivTrak allows real-time monitoring, so you can check exactly what’s happening on your monitored devices at any point, from your dashboard.

-This way if one of your employees is using company time to watch movies, you will be able to track them immediately and advise them of correct company policy.
+This way if one of your employees is using company time to watch movies, you will be able to identify this and advise them of correct company policy.

 You can easily modify the settings to block websites and applications or get notifications of flagged usage.